petpen/TwitterClient/README.md

 Compiling
 -------

-If you are familiar with java you should know how to compile the project.
+If you are familiar with Java you should know how to compile the project.

 ### Step by step